 We've all done dumb things in college, it's par for the course.
 So whether it's an unexpected injury, or a simple mishap on a walk to class, having a cold pack handy is a smart thing for any college student.
-These compact cold packs can fit into any mini fridge and can ease pain and inflammation from acute pain injuries.

 If your son or daughter needs contact lenses, eyeglasses (prescription or reading glasses), or contact lens accessories such as solution, carrying cases or replacement lenses, you can buy them all pre-tax with your FSA!
 Visit our Optical Store to purchase contact lenses or prescription glasses, and explore our selection of eye care products to ensure your child can see clearly all semester.

 Make sure you can see the board with FSA-eligible vision care from glasses to contacts and more.